Travel Credit Cards: Are They Worth It?

 Statistically, the rewards market is booming.
 According to data from the Federal Reserve, credit card rewards programs now influence the spending habits of over 70% of cardholders.
 Furthermore, a 2023 report by Statista indicated that the average airline loyalty program member values their miles at approximately 1.2 to 1.5 cents each, yet expert "award hackers" frequently double that through meticulous booking.

-The Hidden Costs of Poor Optimization
+The Costs of Poor Setup

 Many consumers fall into the trap of "points hoarding," which is the fastest way to lose value.
 Inflation doesn't just affect the grocery store; it affects airlines too.
 When United Airlines or Delta Air Lines devalues their award charts, your "banked" miles lose purchasing power overnight.
 Relying on a single airline's co-branded card (like a Citi® / AAdvantage® Platinum Select®) can be a mistake if that airline limits award availability on your preferred routes.